arashnm80/arashnm80.github.io/handbook/uncertainty.md

 ### Probability
 Everything in this world has a probability.
 If I wait to become certain about everything, I can decide about nothing.
 The key is to be constantly moving based on my current best guess, while constantly reevaluating possibilities and probabilities on the move.

+#### ignored probability (light yagami)
+there are times we fail or sth bad happens to us and this is our reponse: **but this shouldn't have happened! this is impossible! i had thought about every small detail!** well no, cause you can see that it is actually happened.

 ### Randomness
 Does true random exist or is it just lack of information?